+Difference between goods and services is one of the basic topics discussed in subjects such as economics.
 If you look at the money spent by you every month on your family budget, you can easily bifurcate into money spent on goods, and the money spent on services.
 All the utility bills such as gas, water, and electricity are the services provided to you by different service providers whereas all the grocery apart from gadgets or appliance you purchase from the market classify as goods.
-The study of all the goods and services produced by a country is an important concept in the study of economics and together they form an important economic indicator known as Gross Domestic Product of a country.
+The study of all the goods and services produced by a country is an important concept in the study of economics and together they form an important economic indicator known as Gross Domestic Product (GDP) of a country.
 There are differences in goods and services that will be discussed in this article.

 • The quality of goods, once produced, does not vary.
-However, the quality of services is dependent upon service provider and may vary greatly
+However, the quality of services is dependent upon the service provider and may vary greatly.

-• Services have impact on sale of goods but goods cannot affect sale of services.
+• Services have impact on the sale of goods, but goods cannot affect the sale of services.

 - Goods by CC BY-SA 3.0)

 - British Rail Class 390 Electric multiple unit train in Virgin Trains livery by LennartBolks (CC BY-SA 3.0)